 |GT Home >> COE Home >> CEE Home >> Research Groups >> Geosystems|

 Geosystems engineering merges geotechnics, geophysics, geomechanics, geology, geochemistry, and soil mineralogy and focuses on the behavior of natural materials in engineered systems.
-The Geosystems Engineering Program at Georgia Tech encompasses both traditional and emerging topics in the field, including advanced techniques for site and material characterization; constitutive and micromechanical modeling; soil-analog laboratory modeling; natural and man-made hazard mitigation; engineered soils; biotechnology; geotechnical aspects of resource recovery; and foundation design, slope stability, and excavation support.
+The Geosystems Engineering Program at Georgia Tech encompasses both traditional and emerging topics in the field, including advanced techniques for site and material characterization; constitutive and micro-mechanical modeling; laboratory modeling; natural and man-made hazard mitigation; engineered soils; biotechnology; sustainability and renewable energy; geotechnical aspects of resource recovery; and foundation design, slope stability, and excavation support.

 Webmaster: fikret.atalay [-AT-] gatech.edu